mknod-sudo/WebDev/README.md

 # WebDev
-This is a extension for VS Code
+This is an extension for VS Code